-I was born half blind in one eye.
+I was born half-blind in one eye.
 I have been through a stressful few months and it has all caught up with me now with headaches and anxiety-like symptoms, etc. I noticed during this time, that my “good eye” became hazy/blurry and became quite sensitive to light.
 This has gone back to normal vision.
 I noticed that it is now affecting my “bad eye.”
 I woke up a few days ago quite dizzy and did not know what was going on.
 I am wondering if it happened then?
 As I have gone my whole life like this so maybe my body is confused?
 I am also worried because I am unsure of whether the vision in the “bad eye” will return to its normal state.
 This makes me dizzy at times and I think it gets worse when I am nervous about it which might be why I get dizzy?

+The symptoms of photophobia and blurry vision point out to the possibility of having corneal epithelial dystrophy, uveitis and Glaucoma.
+Given that there is a history of congenital impairment of vision in one eye, this tips the diagnosis towards glaucoma or corneal dystrophy.
+But to diagnose them with certainty, you will have to undergo tests like slit lamp examination, goldman tonometry and fields perimetry.
 Until then, I suggest you start Carboxymethylcellulose plus Naphazoline eye drops four times a day.
 Nepafenac eye drops every morning.
 Consult your specialist doctor, discuss with him or her and start taking the medicines with their consent.

 Was this answer helpful?